3 Money-Smart Ways to Use Your RMDs

 Reinvest.
 Municipal bonds or muni bond funds will provide income that's usually exempt from federal taxes and, in some cases, state and local taxes, too.

 Give to charity.
-A law that allowed retirees to transfer up to $100,000 from their IRAs to charity has expired, but Congress may renew it before year-end.
+Retirees can transfer up to $100,000 from their IRAs to charity.
 The tax-free transfers would count as your RMD.

 Pay a grandchild's education costs.
 Fund a 529 savings account -- in some states you'll qualify for a deduction.
 If you fund an education savings account instead, you won't get an up-front break.
 But future earnings are tax-free, and the money can be used for college costs or K–12 private school.